Little Canada, Minnesota: Education

 Little Canada is served mostly by the Roseville Area School District (ISD 623) with a small section of the city north of Interstate 694 served by the White Bear Lake School District.
 The two schools within city limits are Little Canada Elementary and Roseville Area Middle School.

+Frank B. Kellogg High School, named for Frank B. Kellogg, was in Little Canada.
+The Kellogg High School Chargers competed in the North Suburban Conference before the school closed in 1986 when it merged with Ramsey High School to become Roseville Area High School at the Ramsey school site while the former Kellogg High School campus became Roseville Area Middle School.

+Steve Ulseth was a star hockey player at Frank B. Kellogg High School before starring on a championship University of Minnesota Gophers team and playing professionally.
+Gymnast Sunisa Lee trained at a gym in Little Canada.